-The elementary education program is designed to improve traditional elementary education graduate students' skills of teaching, research and curriculum development at the Master of Education level.
-Students complete core courses in elementary education and a selected concentration from the following areas: early childhood education, counselor education, reading education, special education and technology.
-Students who complete the concentration in early childhood education can apply for dual certification in early childhood education and elementary education (P-6).
-Students who complete other concentrations will allow students to apply for certification.
+The Elementary Education program is designed to improve traditional elementary education graduate students' skills of teaching, research and curriculum development at the Master of Education level.
+Students complete core courses with a concentration in Elementary Education.
+Satisfactory completion of the program enables students to apply for Class A certification in Elementary Education.